AMITYEFET/Find-Flix/README.md

 🦥 *Reduced Motion* - Reduce or disable animations and transitions in the interface for a calmer experience.

 ➖ *Underline Links* - Add an underline to all links to make them easier to identify.
+# 👀 Advanced Settings
+⚠️ **Advanced settings may be experimental and may be removed/changed without prior notice.**

+⌨️ *Custom Font* - Upload your own font file (.ttf, .otf, .woff).
+This feature may affect the app's design.
+Note: Some fonts may not support all languages.

+🔑 *Gemini API Key* - Required to use the AI summary feature.
+You can get a free key from Google AI Studio.
+(Experimental)
 # 🔥 Change-Log
 *V1.00* - It's time for an official launch: find your next series or movie wite Find-Flix!